zc.buildout vs. "plain" setuptools

 A brief proposal on how and when one might prefer to use "standard"

-setuptools features, rather than relying on zc.buildout
+setuptools features, rather than relying on zc.buildout.

 Overview

-The Zope development community has largely adopted zc.buildout
+The Zope development community has largely adopted zc.buildout as a

 de facto standard for how it builds and maintains Zope-related